TransAsia Airways Flight 235: Investigation

+Interim report

 The ASC issued an interim report on 2 July.
 Without assigning responsibility for the crash, the report confirmed that a still-functional engine number one was incorrectly shut down by the pilot following the failure of engine number two (right engine).
-The report also stated that the pilot in command had failed to pass a simulator test in May 2014, partly due to his insufficient knowledge about the procedure for handling an engine flameout during takeoff.
+The report also stated that the pilot in command had failed to pass a simulator test in May 2014, partly because he demonstrated insufficient knowledge about the procedure for handling an engine flameout during takeoff.
 He retook the test the following month, however, and successfully passed.
 The ASC released a draft report in November 2015 and published the final version in July 2016.

+Final report

 The final report found that, following the uncommanded autofeather of engine number 2 (right engine), the pilot flying the aircraft reduced power and subsequently shut down the operative engine number 1 (left engine).
 The flight crew failed to perform the failure identification procedure and did not comply with standard operating procedures.
 As a result, the pilot flying the aircraft became confused regarding the identification and nature of the propulsion-system malfunction.
 The autofeathering was caused by compromised soldering joints in the autofeather unit.
 During the initial stages of the take-off roll, the flight crew did not reject the take-off when the automatic take-off power control system ARM pushbutton did not light, and TransAsia did not have a clear requirement to do so.
 The loss of engine power during the initial climb and inappropriate flight control inputs by the pilot flying generated stall warnings and activation of the stick pusher to which the crew did not respond in a timely and effective manner.
 The loss of power from both engines was not detected and corrected by the crew in time and the aircraft stalled during the attempted restart at an altitude from which they could not recover.
 Ineffective flight crew coordination, communication, and threat and error management compromised the safety of the flight.
 The crew failed to obtain relevant data from each other regarding the status of both engines.
 The pilot flying did not appropriately respond to input from the pilot monitoring.

 During the investigation, TransAsia Airways disclosed confidential information from the draft report to Next magazine, which published a story in its issue of 11 May 2016.
 This was an attempt to influence the investigation into the accident.
 TransAsia Airways were fined NT$3,000,000 (US$92,000).